HankHuan/IoTTalkArduinoWithESP8266/README.md

 This is a case using Adruino + ESP8266 to communicate to IoTTalk.<BR>
 ESP8266 Use UART to communicate with Arduino.<BR>
+ESP8266 receive AT command to control wifi setup,TCP/IP ,HTTP from Arduino.<BR>
 In  Arduino_ESP8266_csmapi.ino, there are 4 function to communicate to IoTTalk on HTTP:<BR>

 boolean ECregister(String MAC,String Profile)<BR>